A computational study of low precision incomplete Cholesky factorization preconditioners for sparse linear least-squares

 \section{Concluding remarks}

 In this paper, we have explored the potential for using low precision incomplete factorization preconditioners for solving linear least-squares problems.
 Such preconditioners are important in part because there remains a lack of robust general-purpose preconditioners for solving tough LS problems.
 We have focused on two approaches: level-based $IC(\ell)$ factorizations and memory-limited factorizations.
 Our experiments have been carried out using Fortran code implemented using fp16, fp32 and fp64 arithmetic.
 The main findings are summarised as follows. \begin{itemize} \item We have demonstrated that the ratio (\ref{eq:ratio_PT}) based on the estimated quantities as in \cite{pati:2024} provides an effective stopping criteria for terminating LSQR, which can be used when a preconditioner is employed.
-In the future, we plan to develop mixed precision implementations of LSQR and LSMR that offer the option of employing this stopping criteria for inclusion in the HSL Library.
+In the future, we plan to develop mixed precision implementations of LSQR and CGLS that offer the option of employing this stopping criteria for inclusion in the HSL Library.
 The software will be written in Fortran and interfaces to other languages will be provided (including Python and Matlab). \item $IC(\ell)$ preconditioners are known to be useful for SPD systems arising from finite difference stencils but our empirical experience is that they are not effective for LS problems, even if the computation is carried out using double precision throughout. \item Memory-limited preconditioners can successfully be used to solve highly ill-conditioned problems.
 Provided steps are taken to avoid breakdown, they can be computed in fp16 arithmetic.
 In this case, the LSQR iteration counts may be much higher compared to fp32 or fp64 arithmetic (although for some problems, incorporating reorthogonalization can help mitigate this).
 The higher counts are partly a result of needing to employ a larger shift when using fp16 to avoid breakdown.
 However, if we do not require high accuracy in the LS solution (or we can only afford to perform a few iterations) and/or we only allow a small number of entries in the IC factor $\tilde L$ (for instance, if memory constraints restrict the number of entries or highly sparse factors are sought to reduce the cost of applying the preconditioner) then, taking into account the memory savings, using fp16 is potentially attractive.